Building The Kingdom

 Every roof estimate should explain which parties are responsible for specific portions of the roof project.
 If specific aspects of the roofing project will be outsourced to other companies, these parties and responsibilities must be identified in detail within the estimate.

 Every last detail of the payment terms should be explained in-depth, including information about down payments, progress payments, end payments, and payment methods.
 Furthermore, the estimate should include a provision to hold back the final payment until you are completely satisfied with the job.
+This includes cleaning up debris and ensuring nails are removed from around the house and along the driveway.

 Approximated Timeline

 The estimate must spell out the project’s start date and completion date.
 This can change if more damage is found once the roof repair starts or if poor weather prevents work from being performed.
+But it’s important to understand the process.

 Costs

-The roof estimate should include the cost of materials and labor.
+The roof estimate should include the cost of all materials and labor.
 The cost of pulling permits should be noted as well.
 If the project results in any debris or a mess, the estimate should explain if the roofing company is responsible for the cleanup and removal.

 The best roofers are willing to explain the type of shingles, flashing, underlayment and ventilation used in the project in extensive detail within the estimate.
 This information should be highly specific.